department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/FrontEnd/Smart Banners.md

 **The page has no in-app equivalent.** Static content pages, policy information, and benefit explainers don't map to a native app experience.
 Don't prompt an install without a clear payoff for the user.

-**Other interstitials are already present.** As the screenshots illustrate, the banner stacks on top of the Veterans Crisis Line bar and the VA.gov site header, consuming significant screen real estate before the Veteran even reaches the page content.
-Avoid the banner on pages that already carry prominent alerts or notices.

 ---

-## Analytics
-Usage of the Smart Banner from the mobile browser can be tracked via Google Analytics.
-It is encouraged to track the usage of the Smart Banner to ensure it is adding value to users.

 ## Summary